ltw-webdev-4/curriculum/pattern-library-set-up.md

       ![](font-url.jpg)

       **Go refresh your browser and you should see the whole pattern library is now rendered in your font choices.**

+      *If your fonts don’t show up you can try stopping & starting Jekyll.* In Terminal press `Control C`, then press `Up`, and `Return`—this will restart Jekyll and hopefully it will work.
 ---